All-to-key Attention for Arbitrary Style Transfer: Experiments

 \subsection{Implementing Details}

-We use images from MS-COCO \cite{lin2014microsoft} as content and images from WikiArt \cite{phillips2011wiki} as style to train our model. $\lambda_1$, $\lambda_2$, and $\lambda_3$ in Eq. \ref{eq:loss} are set as 10, 0.5, and 1.5, respectively.
+We use images from MS-COCO \cite{lin2014microsoft} as content and images from WikiArt \cite{phillips2011wiki} as style to train our model.
+The head number is set to 8.
 The batch size is set to 8, and the training lasts for five epochs (400K iterations) on a single NVIDIA GeForce RTX 3090 GPU.
 Adam \cite{kingma2014adam} with momentum parameters $\beta_1 = 0.9$ and $\beta_2 = 0.999$ is used for optimization.
 The learning rate is set to 2e-4 for the first two epochs and linearly decayed to 0 for the rest three epochs.
-Images are randomly cropped to 256 $\times$ 256 during training and loaded with 512 $\times$ 512 while inference.
-To ensure that DA and PA are computed on input sequences of similar length, the tensors need to be blocked in a balanced way such that $b^l \times b^l \approx \frac{H^l}{b^l} \times \frac{W^l}{b^l}$.
-Therefore the block size $b$ is set to 16, 8, 8, and 4 for $ReLU\_2\_1$, $ReLU\_3\_1$, $ReLU\_4\_1$ and $ReLU\_5\_1$ layers, respectively.
-The number of heads is set to 8.
+Images are randomly cropped to 256 $\times$ 256 during training and loaded with 512 $\times$ 512 during inference.
+To ensure $b^l \times b^l \approx \frac{H^l}{b^l} \times \frac{W^l}{b^l}$, the block size $b$ is set to 16, 8, 8, and 4 for $ReLU 2\_1$, $3\_1$, $4\_1$ and $5\_1$ layers, respectively.